myadwad/data-visualization-yadwad/critique-by-design.md

 ## Step five: build the solution

 I selected a visualization originally published by the Center for Strategic and International Studies (CSIS) titled [_Terrorist Attacks and Plots in the United States by Perpetrator Orientation, 1994–2025_](https://makeovermonday.vercel.app/dataset/2025w45-terrorism-and-political-violence-in-the-usa).
 The visualization was part of a broader report on political violence trends in the United States titled [_Left-Wing Terrorism and Political Violence in the United States: What the Data Tells Us_](https://www.csis.org/analysis/left-wing-terrorism-and-political-violence-united-states-what-data-tells-us#h2-definitions).
+Pictured below:

 <img width="525" height="440" alt="Screenshot 2026-09-17 at 7 45 27 PM" src="https://github.com/user-attachments/assets/0c31088b-434c-4561-bf4e-3345cec314f2" />